-Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated STAs that are not affiliated with a non-AP MLD.
+Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all STAs that are not affiliated with a non-AP MLD and associated with the BSS of the removed AP (#12081).
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.

 TGbe editor: Please add following NOTE as a new paragraph after the 3rd paragraph (bullet 3) in this subclause:

+NOTE 1: The AP removal from an AP MLD and termination of the BSS corresponding to the removed AP (used for association of non-AP STAs not affiliated with a non-AP MLD) are performed as separate procedures.
+The AP is removed from the AP MLD at the Delete Timer.
+The BSS corresponding to the removed AP is terminated after Disassociation frames are transmitted by the AP to all STAs that are not affiliated with a non-AP MLD and associated with the BSS of the removed AP (#13278).

 TGbe editor: Please add following new paragraph after the new NOTE 1 above and before the 4th paragraph (AT the TBTT indicated…) in this subclause (…):

+At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link element, the AP MLD shall disassociate a non-AP MLD if the link corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD (#10371, #11040)).

 TGbe editor: Please modify 4th paragraph (At the TBTT indicated …) in this subclause (…) on Page xxx in 11beD2.1.1 as shown below:

-At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated STA associated with the removed affiliated AP shall delete any information maintained for that link.
+At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated non-AP STA associated with the removed affiliated AP shall delete any information maintained for that link.
+After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there is no more setup link with the AP MLD, then the non-AP MLD shall disassociate from the AP MLD (#11041)

 TGbe editor: Please add following NOTE just before the existing NOTE in this subclause:

+NOTE 2: Once an AP affiliated with an AP MLD is removed, the TBTT Information field for that AP is not included by the other APs affiliated with the same AP MLD in the Reduced Neighbor Report element (#11429) (#14020).
+Also, the removed AP is not included by the transmitted BSSID of the Multiple BSSID set corresponding to the APs affiliated with the same AP MLD (#11429).

 TGbe editor: Please modify the existing NOTE in this subclause as shown below:

-NOTE—An AP MLD with two APs affiliated with the AP MLD might remove one of the APs affiliated with the AP MLD, and in such case, the AP MLD results in having only one AP affiliated with the AP MLD after one of the APs affiliated with the AP MLD is removed.
-Further, the non-AP MLD that is associated with the AP MLD with two setup links also results in having only one non-AP STA affiliated with the non-AP MLD after one of the APs affiliated with the AP MLD is removed.
+NOTE 3—An AP MLD with two affiliated (#12997) APs might remove one of its affiliated APs , and in such case, the AP MLD has only one affiliated AP after the AP removal (#12998).
+Further, the non-AP MLD that is associated with the AP MLD with two setup links has only one non-AP STA with a setup link after the AP is removed.
+The other non-AP STA which had a setup link with the removed AP still remains affiliated with the non-AP MLD (#11569) (#13681).

 TGbe editor: Please modify the last paragraph in this subclause as shown below: